John Bard (physician): Career

 Bard settled first in Philadelphia, where he married Miss Valleau, a niece of Mrs. Kearsley.
 She was, like himself, a descendant of a refugee and equally financially constrained.
 Their first child, Samuel Bard, became an organizer of the first medical college in New York and a noted writer on midwifery.
-After practicing for six to seven years in Philadelphia, Bard was induced by Franklin to move to New York in 1746, to take over the practice of Dr. Dubois and Dr. Dupie, who had died of yellow fever.
+John Bard's daughter Ann became the wife of John Pierce Jr., the Paymaster-General of the United States Army.
+After practicing for six to seven years in Philadelphia, Bard was induced by Franklin to move to New York in 1746 to take over the practice of Dr. Dubois and Dr. Dupie, who had died of yellow fever.

 Upon the arrival in New York harbor of a Dutch ship in 1759 containing cases of malignant ship fever, Bard was employed by the corporation to take proper quarantine measures.
 Every nurse and attendant in the hospital had the disease.
-Thus, Bard was impelled to draw up a memorial urging the expediency of providing a pest house against similar occurrences and the result was the purchase of Bedloe's Island and the building upon it, Bard becoming health officer.
+Thus, Bard was impelled to draw up a memorial urging the expediency of providing a pest house against similar occurrences and the result was the purchase of Bedloe's Island and the building upon it, Bard becoming a health officer.
 He was likewise appointed surgeon and agent for the sick and wounded seamen of the British navy at New York, retaining the position until he retired from practice.
 He was a friend of Peter Middleton, one of the noted medical men of the time and a founder of the medical department of King's College, and Bard assisted Middleton in the first recorded dissection.

 As regards this, David Hosack says: "As early, however, as 1750, the body of Hermannus Carroll, executed for murder, was dissected in this city by two of the most eminent physicians of that day, Drs.
 John Bard and Peter Middleton, and the blood vessels injected for the instruction of the youth then engaged in the study of medicine; this was the first essay made in the United States for the purpose of imparting medical knowledge by the dissection of the human body, of which we have any record."

-In 1778, Bard retired from practice and settled on a farm he owned at Hyde Park, on the Hudson River, in Dutchess County, but is reduced in fortune by the American Revolution he returned to New York at the peace of 1783 and resumed practice.
-On the establishment of the Medical Society of the State of New York in 1788 he was unanimously chosen as its first president.
+In 1778, Bard retired from practice and settled on a farm he owned at Hyde Park, on the Hudson River, in Dutchess County, but was reduced in fortune by the American Revolution.
+He returned to New York at the end of 1783 and resumed practice.
+On the establishment of the Medical Society of the State of New York in 1788, he was unanimously chosen as its first president.